BlidDev/Glang/Cheatsheet.md

 **Example**: `put 24, $var, 3315350`

 ## get
-**Description**: The reverse of `put`, gets the color from the pixel at the given coorinates and inserts it into a given variable.
+**Description**: The reverse of `put`, gets the color from the pixel at the given coordinates and inserts it into a given variable.
 **Usage**: `get [var_name], [x], [y]`
 **Args**:
 * `var_name`: The variable to get the [integer RGB value](https://www.checkyourmath.com/convert/color/rgb_decimal.php) (literal)